Last Wednesday, on May 10, 2017, the annual job festival took place in Groningen

-Last Wednesday, the 10th of May 2017, the annual job festival at the Hanze University of Applied Sciences at the Zernike Campus in Groningen took place again.
+The event was hosted by the Hanze University of Applied Sciences at the Zernike Campus in Groningen.
 The amount of companies that were present at the event was impressive with over 50 different ones, including big ones such as IBM, DUO, and KPN.

 Now, let us proceed to the keynote presentations that were given by three of the major companies that were present at the festival, namely Quintor, IBM, and RDW.
 These companies are already well-known for their valuable endeavors, but for the people that have no clue what these companies do, here's a short summary: